Joseph Chader

-Joseph Chader (جوزيف شادر; 1907 – March 28, 1977) was a Lebanese Armenian Catholic politician.
+Joseph Chader (جوزيف شادر; 1907 – March 28, 1977) was a Lebanese politician.
 He was a Member of Parliament between 1951 and 1977, and served as deputy speaker at times.
 In 1958 he became the first Armenian government minister in Lebanon.
 He served as vice chairman of the Kataeb Party.

 Background

-Joseph Chader was born in Beirut in 1907.
+Joseph Chader was born in Beirut in 1907 to an Armenian Catholic family.
 He was the son of an Armenian refugee from Diyarbakir, Antoine Chader.
 Antoine Chader had been active in the Patriotic Union.

 Joseph Chader studied at Ecole des frères in Beirut.
 In 1925 he began studying law at the French Law Institute, graduating in 1928 with good grades.
 After his graduation as a lawyer, he began working at the office for the Armenian parliamentarian Abdallah Ishak.

 Kataeb

 In 1936 he took part in founding the Kataeb Party.
 As of 1937 Chader was a member of the Executive Committee of the party.
 In that year he also served as chairman of the Disciplinary Committee of the party.
 Then he became general secretary of the party, a post he held until 1951.

 During the 1943 October revolt, Chader led the Kataeb and Najjadeh combine against the French forces.